MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospective.md

 - Delaying responses to team inquiries or surveys, which can block progress.
 - Assuming others will follow up—everyone should take initiative when possible.
 - Overlooking the importance of documenting small but important decisions.
-- Leaving certain members out of early-stage planning or role discussions.
 - Neglecting structured notetaking during meetings.

 ---